KronosG13/NGSVR/Docs/CONTRIBUTING.md

 ---

+## License

-*NGSVR is licensed under GPLv3.
-By contributing, you agree that your contributions will be licensed under the same.*
+NGSVR is licensed under the **MIT License**.
+By contributing, you agree that your contributions will be licensed under the same.

+> Note: NGSVR is built on Unreal Engine 5, which has its own [EULA](https://www.unrealengine.com/en-US/eula/unreal).
+The MIT license applies to the NGSVR source code itself.